 From the acclaimed author of SLAY, comes a gripping novel, about brothers, grief, and what it means to be a young Black man in America.
 For fans of Dear Martin and They Both Die at the End.

 Sixteen year old Alex Rufus lives with his younger brother, Isaiah, in a quiet neighbourhood in Chicago.
-But recently, the neighbours are on high-alert – whenever they see someone they don’t think looks safe, they take matters into their own hands, often calling the cops without reason.
+But recently their neighbours have started calling the cops on anyone who doesn’t look like their version of safe.

 Alex starts avoiding his neighbourhood by taking on more shifts at the local ice-cream shop, Scoops, and spending time with his girlfriend, Talia.
 But when Alex picks up an old family photo, everything changes: he has an intense vision that Isaiah might die.